ZMedia Purwodadi

 • Outdoor and movement-based learning

-This balance supports deeper learning and cognitive stamina.
+This balance supports trans-formative learning and cognitive stamina.

 4. Encourage Device-Free Social Interaction